Skin care: The top 4 dermatologist-approved ingredients to minimise the appearance of pores - including 'superhero' product

 Retinoids

-A fan-favourite of social media influencers left, right and centre, retinoids work by accelerating skin cell production, unclogging pores and acting as an exfoliant.
+A fan-favourite among social media influencers left, right and centre, retinoids work by accelerating skin cell production, unclogging pores and acting as an exfoliant.

-The ingredient also increases your collagen, combatting the appearance of fine lines to appear much more hydrated, according to the Cleveland Clinic.
+The ingredient also increases collagen production, combating the appearance of fine lines to appear much more hydrated, according to the Cleveland Clinic.

-However, retinoids come in various shapes, sizes and strengths, so it’s important to tread carefully when picking up a product with retinol.
+However, retinoids come in various shapes, sizes and strengths, so it’s important to tread carefully when choosing a product.

 Salicylic acid, retinoids, niacinamide and sun cream can minimise pores